|GPS:||39.314, -120.471 Google Map · Climbing Area Map|

 Areas in the foothills may not be documented.
 A lot of climbable rock is found on private property, and also in public areas where local land managers don't believe that climbing is a reputable sport.
 Auburn State Recreation Area had a rocky history, but the administrators and climbing community built bridges there.

-For gear, Alpenglow Sports, Tahoe Sports Hub, and the Backcountry, are all great shops with a history in the area and contribute positively to the local mountain culture.
+Truckee is the cultural hot spot.
+For gear, Tahoe Sports Hub and the Backcountry are all shops with a history in the area and contribute positively to the local mountain culture.

 Elevations range from near sea level in the central valley itself, up to eight thousand of feet as the foothills rise to the heart of the mountain range.
 Checking the National Weather Service forecast for your exact destination is best for planning mountain days outdoors.